Lispl-Wicht/Portaclish/emacs-sbcl-windows.md

 # Prepare the environment in Windows for configuring the portaclish Emacs IDE

-Windows, as an operating system that aims to keep things simple for the end-user behaves a bit clumsy, if you want to use it in a Unix/Linux like way.
+Windows is designed to feel simple for end-users, but this often makes it clumsy when you want to use it in a Unix/Linux-like way.

-Thus, to get things out of our way there, we have to do a bit more preparatory work for a smooth Emacs-SBCL connection, in the first place.
+To ensure a smooth connection between Emacs and SBCL, we need to do a bit of setup first.

-Again, this guide is written for beginners, thus some informations might appear too cumbersome for experienced users.
+This guide is written with beginners in mind.
+Some explanations may feel overly detailed if you are experienced — but the extra clarity helps avoid common pitfalls.

 ## 1. Install Steel Bank Common Lisp (SBCL) and localise it